A weak transport approach to the Schr\"odinger-Bass bridge: Infimal convolution of weak transport problems

-In the preceding subsections we have shown that, under suitable regularity assumptions, the infimal convolution of two weak transport problems is again a weak transport problem and admits a natural dual formulation; see \Cref{prop:properties_inf_conv}.
-A key point is that the associated $C$-transform is obtained by composition of the $C$-transforms of the underlying problems.
-This makes the infimal convolution particularly tractable and will be used repeatedly in the following sections.
-Combined with the stability result of \Cref{thm:stability}, this leads to the following theorem, which constitutes the main result of this section.
+The preceding results give tractable conditions under which the infimal convolution of weak transport problems is again a standard weak transport problem and its induced cost is continuous.
+A key point is that the associated $C$-transform is obtained by composing the $C$-transforms of the two underlying problems.
+This makes the infimal convolution particularly useful in the sequel.
+We record these consequences in the form in which they will be used to study the variational formulation of the Schrödinger--Bass problem~\eqref{eq:main.SB.var}.

-\begin{theorem} Let $V$ and $W$ be standard weak transport problems such that $V\Box W$ is a continuous standard weak transport problem satisfying the growth bound \eqref{eq:VBoxW_growth}.
-Let $\mu \in \cP_p(\mathcal X)$ and $\nu\in\cP_p(\mathcal{Z})$.
-Then: \begin{enumerate}[label = (\roman*)] \item \textbf{Primal attainment.} The infimal convolution $V \Box W$ is a standard WOT problem, and the infimum is attained, that is,
+\begin{theorem}[Fundamental theorem of the infimal convolution] In the setting of \Cref{prop:properties_inf_conv}, assume in addition that $C_{V\Box W}$ is continuous and admits a $p$-growth bound.
+Then, the following hold for every $\mu \in \cP_p(\mathcal X)$ and $\nu\in\cP_p(\mathcal{Z})$: \begin{enumerate}[label = (\roman*)] \item \textbf{Primal attainment.} The infimal convolution $V \Box W$ is a standard WOT problem, and the infimum is attained, that is,